apetkau/irida-plugin-species-abundance/README.md

 ![installation-local-data-bracken-builder-kraken-db][]

+If the Kraken2 database selected in the step above is a pre-built database, select 'Yes'.
+If it was locally-built, select 'No':

+![installation-local-data-bracken-builder-kraken-db-prebuilt][]

 Each bracken database is configured for a specific read length.
 All pre-built Kraken2 databased from the [Index Zone](https://benlangmead.github.io/aws-indexes/k2) come bundled with a set of Bracken databases for a variety of read lengths.
 Select the read length that is appropriate for your dataset: